IBM/eventing-openliberty-blockchain/README.md

 2. When the buyer or seller submits a transaction to the Ledger, an event is emitted from Hyperledger Fabric.
 Organization One does not have the configuration to listen for the said event as the seller is not interested in being notified of the event.

-3. For Organisation two, the event triggered by Organization One has the configuration to listen to the events, resulting in the organization receiving the event.
+3. For Organization two, the event triggered by Organization One has the configuration to listen to the events, resulting in the organization receiving the event.

-4. Organisation two can ask for the recent events emitted out of Hyperledger Fabric, through the OpenAPI User Interface.
-This executes the methods to retrieve the events of the cars being added.

-5. There is also an event-driven architecture within Organization two whereby the org can automatically get updates of the events emitted out of Hyperledger Fabric through a servlet.
+4. This is an event-driven architecture between organization one and organization two, organization two automatically gets events emitted out of Hyperledger Fabric and displays these through a servlet.

 ### Submit a new transaction